willstMSFT/microsoft-365-docs/microsoft-365/enterprise/multitenant-org-faq.md

 ## Teams

-### Is cross tenant sync setup sufficient to leverage MTO functionality on Teams?
+### Is cross-tenant sync setup sufficient to leverage MTO functionality on Teams?

 MTO specific Teams functionality requires an MTO to be set up.
 [External access](/microsoft-365/enterprise/plan-multi-tenant-org-overview#trusted-organizations-in-external-access) policy setup and [B2B direct connect](/microsoft-365/enterprise/plan-multi-tenant-org-overview#shared-channels-in-multitenant-organizations) policy setup that is part of the MTO setup is essential to leverage MTO functionality on Teams.
 Learn more about Teams multi-tenant capabilities [here](https://techcommunity.microsoft.com/t5/microsoft-teams-blog/announcing-more-seamless-collaboration-in-microsoft-teams-for/ba-p/3901092).
 It is important to keep in mind that these capabilities are only available on the mobile (iOS and Android) and new Teams desktop client.
 The customers using web client would not see any benefits or optimized experience for MTO.